“So I didn’t know who to go to, to talk about these things…”

 But there was something that was not your blame.
 It was still the other woman.
 He was still seeing the other woman, and the other woman was okay with it.
 She was not willing to let him go.
 Like a drug, he kept going back until she had gotten pregnant with his child.
 At that point, he had to choose her, even if he did not want to.
 He had to demonize you, walk away, and pretend as if you never existed so that he could survive the reality that he had made the biggest mistake of his life.

 You saw the way Aaron said that you would ruin his life if you were pregnant with his child.
-You remember you knew exactly why he said that.
+You know why he said that.
 He was still in love with Amy.
 They are the real soulmates the way you and Sonny were the real soulmates.
 You knew from the beginning that it was not right–it felt off–like some kind of karmic setup.
 This morning, you got your period.
 You thank God.

 Earlier that day, you had written on Facebook, “I’m playing as many non-zero-sum games in 2019 as I possibly can.
 If I feel that a game is zero-sum and I know I am capable of walking away, I will.”
 You took action while at church.